 “This strange statue probably shows a tower warden.
 Having been made as late as the first half of the 15th century, it’s the tower’s most peculiar statue.
 The pedestal is the Roman column capital turned upside down!
 The figure gives no dignified impression, rather contrariwise.
-We can see an old man, apparently drunk, dressed in a strange cloak, Gothic shoes, with a knife and key tucked in his waist.
+We can see an old man, apparently drunk, dressed in a strange cloak and Gothic shoes with a knife and key tucked in his waist.
 He lifts his cloak with his left hand, perhaps to relieve himself or to make an impolite gesture to all the beauty and audience below him?
 And what was the creature on his back putting into his head?
 Was it a demon-intriguer, an imp, a monkey, or the symbol of debauchery?
 What was the meaning of this figure?
 What if it is secretly mocking all the great symbols around or those (you) who have so arduously climbed to the top of the tower?”